 Alan calls his boss and says that he is unable to attend the launch.
 It's a disaster for the restaurant.
 Only Alan knows how to make these dishes and the restaurant has been advertising the launch for weeks.

 Alan has to send the recipe to his boss so that the launch can still go ahead.

 When Alan gets back to work, the boss has appointed another head chef but kept the new items on the menu.

 Alan experiences chronic pain due to the injury which has a drastic effect on how he is able to find employment from there.
 The rib injury makes the time spent standing up in a warm kitchen impossible and he has to find alternative employment after his accident.

-If this fact pattern sounds familiar, contact a law firm.
+If this fact pattern sounds familiar, contact a slip and fall attorney.